riscv-admin/uarch-side-channels/technical_discussions/covert_spec_summary.md

 From an ISA point of view, things are quite simple: we need to explicitly denote the security domains.

 - For temporal sharing we need only the domain boundaries: a fence/barrier is sufficient (see `purge` of `fence.t`).
 At the boundary, the microarchitecture is purged.
 - For spatial sharing, we need a security domain identifier.
-This value, the taint, is tracked in the microarchitecture in order to share/or not information in microstructures.
+This value, the taint, is tracked in the microarchitecture in order to share, or not, information in microstructures.
 When the identifier changes, we face a boundary and must purge the microarchitecture.

 If we don’t want spatial sharing: all harts must always be in the same security domain.